-This project goes over the detail on how you can take an old 55 gallon plastic drum and turn that into a hand crank washing machine and a compost tumbler.
+This project goes over the detail of how you can take an old 55-gallon plastic drum and turn that into a hand crank washing machine and a compost tumbler.

-The barrel sits on a one inch hardwood dowel which is installed through one inch hole at the top of the upright.
+The barrel sits on a one-inch hardwood dowel which is installed through the one-inch hole at the top of the upright.
 These barrels have a line in the middle of them so it is pretty easy to find the center by measuring across the line and then dividing it in half.

 The hand crank is made of PVC pipe with some screws to the end side of the barrel.
 The hand crank gives you something to grab onto if it gets very heavy so you can pull it back up and really move it around.

 A hole down in the middle of the barrel is for drainage.
-A small plug and a cap acts as a drain.
-The plug is put through the hole from inside and sealed with the help of PVC glue.
+A small plug and a cap act as a drain.
+The plug is put through the hole from the inside and sealed with the help of PVC glue.

-Next step is to add agitators to our barrel.
+The next step is to add agitators to our barrel.
 As you rotate the barrel, the clothes will roll over those agitators back and forth and get the clothes moving a lot better and help clean it.
 We add 3 PVC pipes inside the barrel that act as the agitators.

 You put clothes in through the top and add enough water just to cover the clothes, add any biodegradable liquid detergent and close the lid.
 Start moving the hand crank back and forth.
 This will agitate the clothes.
 The agitators slosh those clothes around, get them grinding against each other and that is going to clean all the dirt out of them.

-After about 15 minutes of agitation, we pull the drainage plug off the bottom and drain the water or recycle it by collecting them underneath a bucket and pour it around your plants and trees.
-As long as we are using biodegradable soap/detergent, the soap and the dirt that is in your clothes isn’t going to hurt the plants.
+After about 15 minutes of agitation, we pull the drainage plug off the bottom and drain the water or recycle it by collecting them underneath a bucket and pouring it around your plants and trees.
+As long as we are using biodegradable soap/detergent, the soap and the dirt that is in your clothes aren’t going to hurt the plants.